TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 The [config-values-open-shift-sql](/helm/chart/ebx-generic/configurations/config-values-open-shift-sql.yaml)
 configuration file provide an example of EBX deployment on Red Hat OpenShift Developer Sandbox.

+You do not need to install an ingress controller for this example because the OpenShift clusters uses a custom solution (called ```route```) for routing applications.

 Your configuration file must have the values below filled in:
 ```
 ebx: